DevMohammad-SA/DevMohammad-SA/README.md

 Python is my language of choice, but I believe in using the right tool for the job, which has led me to become proficient in various languages and frameworks.

-As an Arch Linux enthusiast, I value customization, efficiency, and deep understanding of the systems I work with.
+As a Linux enthusiast, I value customization, efficiency, and deep understanding of the systems I work with.
 This philosophy extends to my development approach – I don't just make things work; I strive to understand why and how they work.

 ## 🚀 Featured Projects